run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 * To allow access to containers (e.g. for Jupyter Notebooks, PyCharm etc) you will need to add an ingress load-balancing point.
 See: [Exposing Ports from Researcher Containers](allow-external-access-to-containers.md).
 * To allow outbound internet connectivity in a proxied environment.
 See: [Installing Run:AI with an Internet Proxy Server](proxy-server.md).
-* To remove the Run:AI default Storage Class if a default storage class already exists.
+* (See step 2.2) To remove the Run:AI default Storage Class when a default storage class already exists.
 See: [remove default storage class](../cluster-troubleshooting/#internal-database-has-not-started).
-* To install on NFS, see: [Installing Run:AI over network file storage](nfs-install.md)
+* (See step 2.2) To install Run:AI on NFS, see: [Installing Run:AI over network file storage](nfs-install.md)

 ## Step 4: Verify your Installation